-4. Surely, the government would be worse off with more people in the full pay-asyou-go, because it is a subsidised scheme.
-Controlling for this factor, the break-even return drops to 2.75%.
+- 4. However, we believe that a more relevant benchmark for assessing the performance of a defined contribution system such as the second pillar is a sustainable PAYG.
+Controlling for this factor, the break-even return drops to 2.7%.
 This is the rate of return required to make an individual retiring in 2050 indifferent to receiving a 100% of the public pension or 75% of the public pension plus the annuities from the private fund, knowing already today that by the time he/she retires, there will have been a cut in the public scheme to make the defined benefit system sustainable.

-5. The contingent liability arising from potential pressures on government to compensate pensioners for the losses they suffer as a result of the poorly performing pension fund sector is 105% of GDP (54% in the sustainable case).
+The adequate response to the low rates of return in the pension fund sector is to explore the policy options, including possible changes in the regulatory framework, of making these funds more effective and less costly.
+This issue is taken up in detail by CZAJLIK AND SZALAY (2005). - 5.
+The contingent liability arising from potential pressures on government to compensate pensioners for the losses they suffer as a result of the poorly performing pension fund sector is 102% of GDP (60% in the sustainable case).
 If this contingent liability turns explicit, then the rationale of the introduction of the private pillar cannot be achieved, even if we assume that the budget is adjusted by the full tax-financing of the reform.